JosiasAurel/c-md-parser/README.md

 - [ ] Write a WASM module out of the transpiler
 - [ ] Build a web application that will use the WASM module for rendering markdown

+> For some reason, building with gcc will make the program crash at runtime (`malloc()`) while it will compile and run successfully with clang.